Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week4-promises.md

    - Axios is already installed in the project.
       - this can be done using `*npm install --save axios*` or `*yarn add axios --save*`
    - We need an API key for the youtube API.
       - Instructions for the same are given in the section [Generating Your Own API Key](#generate-api-key).

 # Implementing Video Search

-As we know, at present our application neither shows any video nor does it show any search results.
+At present, our application neither shows any video, nor does it show any search results.
 Let us change that.

 - Navigate to the src directory and open the file "App.tsx".
 - Notice a function on line 13 called "searchYoutubeVideos".